damiansima/fire-sale/README.md

 ```

 *Note:* if you do not have a pem file for the CA file just point to you *.crt
-*Note:* for easy of use, by default it support self signed certificates by skiping insecure verifications
+*Note:* for ease of use, by default it support self signed certificates by skipping insecure verifications

 ## DSL :: Scenarios
 The `scenarios` is where you describe the actual HTTP requests to be made.